 Just look at Japan after their real estate bubble burst in the late 1980s.
 Their interest rates have hovered close to zero for 30 years.
 Sweden, Australia, and 20+ other countries have zero or negative real interest rates at the moment as well.

 I see a scenario where interest rates only inch up by about 2% maximum over the next 20 years because there’s still a lot of slack in the economy.
-There’s a large underemployed population and median household income has come down over the past decade from $59,000 in 2005 to now only $62,000 in 2019.
+There’s a large underemployed population and median household income has gone from $59,000 in 2005 to now only $62,000 in 2019.
 That’s hardly any growth.

 The Federal Reserve will only raise the Fed Funds rate marginally.
 Even so, that doesn't mean mortgage rates will go up because mortgage rates are more tied to the 10-year bond yield which has been declining due to all the risk in the markets.